dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 Read on.

+{{< notice note >}}
+This post assumes that you have a compatible NVDIA GPU.
+If you don't, you can still use the CPU for inference by switch to the Intel OpenVINO or AMD backend.

+There are more backends available including for mobile devices like Apple, Android, etc. Check them out [here](https://onnxruntime.ai/docs/execution-providers/OpenVINO-ExecutionProvider.html)

+These will be covered in a future post.
+{{< /notice >}}

 ### 🖼️ ONNX Runtime on CUDA
 Other than the CPU, ONNX Runtime offers other backends for inference.
 We can easily swap to a different backend by changing the provider.
 In this case we will use the CUDA backend.